 Mr Chen received his bachelor’s degree from Chengdu University of Information Technology in 2001.

 Mr Yi Xu is the Founder, Director and President.

 Mr Yi Xu founded the company’s website in 2009 and has served as director and president since December 2013.
 Mr Xu has guided the company’s technological development and played an instrumental role in developing various ground-breaking interactive features.

 Ms Ni Li is Vice Chairwoman of the Board of Directors, and serves as Chief Operating Officer.

 Ms Ni Li has served as the company’s COO since November 2014 and vice chairwoman of the company’s board of directors since January 2015.
-Ms Li oversees the company’s overall overall business operation, building content ecosystem, commercialization, strategic investment, and brand marketing.
+Ms Li oversees the company’s overall business operation, building content ecosystem, commercialisation, strategic investment, and brand marketing.